core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Otherwise, the proxy performs the steps defined in {{ssec-req-proc-proxy}}, with the following differences.

-* At Steps 1-3, "client" refers to the origin client when the proxy is the first one in the chain, or to the previous hop proxy closer to the origin client otherwise.
+* At Steps 1-3, "client" refers to the origin client when the proxy is the first one in the chain, or to the proxy acting as the previous hop closer to the origin client otherwise.

 * At Step 4, the proxy rather performs the following actions.

   1. The proxy retrieves the value T' from the Multicast-Timeout Option and does not remove the option.

-  2. In case T' > 0, the proxy picks an amount of time T that it is fine to wait for before freeing up its local Token value to use with the next hop towards the origin servers.
+  2. If T' > 0, the proxy picks an amount of time T that it is fine to wait for before freeing up its local Token value to use with the next hop towards the origin servers.
 To this end, the proxy MUST follow what is defined at Step 2 of {{ssec-req-send-steps}} for the origin client, with the following differences.

      * T MUST be greater than the retrieved value T', i.e., T' < T.